nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Leena only has 2 actions available to her before the Battle Cutscene.

-- Leena (Target Solt) - 1 / 2
-- Solt and Peppor will die their comedy skit (Do a one with Leena after if the 3's don't hit)
 - With Magmabomb
+  - Leena (Target Solt) - 1 / 2 (or 3/3 if you're feeling it)
+  - Solt and Peppor will do their comedy skit
   - Serge (Target Solt) - 1 / 2 - Fireball+2 Solt
-  - Leena (Target Solt) - MagmaBomb
+  - Leena (Target Solt) - Get to Level 3 - MagmaBomb
-  - Poshul (Target Solt) - 1 (wait for a second) / 2 / 2
+  - Poshul (Target Solt) - 1 / 2 / 2
   - Serge / Poshul (Target Solt if he lives then Peppor) - 2 / 2 / 3
 - No Magmabomb
+  - Defend until Solt and Peppor will do their comedy skit
   - Serge (Target Solt) - 1 / 1 / 2 - Fireball+2
-  - Poshul (Target Solt) - 2 (wait for second) / 2 / 3
+  - Poshul (Target Solt) - 2 / 2 / 3
+  - Leena - 3 / 3
   - Serge / Poshul (Target Solt if he lives then Peppor) - 2 / 2 / 3
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**